twliu-dorian/deCloud/phase1/sequence.md

-CSP ->> USR: I can provide a service of hosting docker containers in my cloud VM USR ->> CSP: I would like to host 5 docker containers in your cloud VM CSP ->> USR: I can guarnatee you 99.5% uptime and api rate limit 100000/day, pricing is 20 usdt/month USR ->> CSP: I agree
+CSP ->> USR: I can provide a service of hosting docker containers in my cloud VM USR ->> CSP: I would like to host 5 docker containers in your cloud VM CSP ->> USR: I can guarnatee you 99% uptime and api rate limit 1000/hour, pricing is 20 usdt/month USR ->> CSP: I agree
 CSP ->> USR: I also agree
 ```

-## Penalty Clause
+## Penalty Clause negotiation

 ### Service Commitments: